GSA/idmanagement.gov/_arch/post-quantum.md

 </div>

 Phase 2 seeks to deliver a deployable, standards-aligned, PQC PKI CA service blueprint and an operational pilot that can scale across agencies while maintaining compatibility with Federal PKI trust expectations and existing PIV workflows.

+## FPKI Bridge & Root Authority Working Lab

+Federal PKI has recently introduced the Bridge & Root Authority Working Lab (BRAWL).
+The initial iteration of BRAWL facilitates partner PQC experiments by providing a ML-DSA-87 self-signed Root CA certificate and Bridge CA from which PKI issuing partners can request intermediate CA certificates, issuing CA certificates, or cross-certificates.
+This allows PKI partners to conduct end entity certificate PQC tests (e.g., application usage, processing times, etc.) with full path discovery and validation capabilities, as expected in a PQC pure FPKI environment.

+Please see [this link](https://www.idmanagement.gov/implement/fpkicite/) for additional information to include the [FPKI draft PQC certificate and CRL profiles](https://www.idmanagement.gov/docs/fpki-x509-cert-profile-common-pqc.pdf) as well as contact information for requesting a CA certificate from BRAWL.